-Members as of December 31, 2015: José Lucas Ferreira de Melo (Chairman Audit Committee), Jorge Born, Joaquín Moya-Angeler Cabrera, Juan Carlos Torres Carretero.
+Members as of December 31, 2016: Joaquín Moya-Angeler Cabrera (Chairman Audit Committee), Xavier Bouton, Claire Chianq.

-The members of the Audit Committee, with the exception of Juan Carlos Torres Carretero (who is considered an executive Chairman), are non-executive and independent members of the Board of Directors.
+The members of the Audit Committee are all non-executive and independent members of the Board of Directors.
 Pursuant to item 14 of the Swiss Code of Best Practice for Corporate Governance (SCBP), an independent member is a non-executive member, has not been an executive member of the Dufry Group in the last three years and has no or comparatively minor business relations with the Company.
 The members shall be appointed, as a rule, for the entire duration of their mandate as Board members and be re-eligible.

 The Audit Committee assists the Board of Directors in fulfilling its duties of supervision of management.
 It is responsible for the review of the performance and independence of the Auditors, the review of and the decision on the audit plan and the audit results and the monitoring of the implementation of the findings by management, the review of the internal audit plan, the assessment of the risk management and the decision on proposed measures to reduce risks, the review of the compliance levels and risk management, as well as the review to propose whether the Board of Directors should accept the Company's accounts.
 The Audit Committee regularly reports to the Board of Directors on its decisions, assessments, findings and proposes appropriate actions.
-The Audit Committee generally meets at the same dates the Board of Directors meetings take place, although the Chairman may call meetings as often as business requires.
-The length of the meetings lasted usually for approximately 2 to 3 hours in fiscal year 2015, during which the Audit Committee held 5 meetings.
-The average attendance ratio of the Audit Committee members at its meetings was 100%.
-The auditors attended 3 meetings of the Audit Committee in 2015.
-Members of the Group Executive Committee attended meetings of the Audit Committee as follows: CEO 5 meetings, the CFO (who acts as Secretary of the Audit Committee meetings) 5 meetings.
+The Audit Committee